 Cosmopolitan Barcelona is known for its art, architecture and drinks and dining scene.
 Everyone I know has been to Barcelona at least once and nearly everyone loves it: the historic city, the beachside, the coolness, the people.
 Barcelona is a playground for each photographer.
 No matter if you’re a beginner or a pro.
 You can find sceneries for awesome photos on each corner of the city.
 Simply: Barcelona is a fantastic city for everyone.
-Follow me on a walk through Barcelona’s districts.
+Follow me for a walk and let’s explore Barcelona’s districts.

 How to get there:

 Getting to Barcelona by train is a bit more complicated unless your starting point is Paris or Geneva.
-Other than that I’d recommend to book a flight.
+Other than that I’d recommend booking a flight.

 How to get around:

 Metro, bus or Tram takes you around within the city.
 The best option to explore Barcelona is by bike or feet.

 When to be there:

 The Mediterranean climate brings an early summer and a mild winter.
 April to October, in particular, are the most beautiful months to go.